Why Should I Dedicate My Time to Hashtag Research?

-Producing quality content is only the first step.
-Next, you have to find an audience for it.
+Producing quality, relevant content is only the first step.
+Next, you have to find your target audience for it.
 And with a little bit of market insight, you will find the right audience.

 Did you know that posts containing 9 hashtags perform nearly 2.5x as well as posts that only use 1?
 Not using hashtags isn’t an option.
 The only question should be “What hashtags should I choose?”

 Not only do new hashtags help you boost your reach on social media, they can work in overtime by providing you with new content ideas.